Burning Restrictions & Bans

 View the 2025- 2026 Firebreak Notice here

-The Shire of Dundas is in a Restricted Burning period effective 1 October 2025.
+The Shire of Dundas is in a Prohibited Burning period effective 1 December 2025.

 Current Bans & Alerts